elastic/apm-agent-python/docs/config/logging.rst

 You may also pass additional information to be stored as meta information with the event.
-As long as the key name is not reserved and not private (_foo) it will be displayed on the Sentry dashboard.
+As long as the key name is not reserved and not private (_foo) it will be displayed on the Opbeat dashboard.
 To do this, pass it as ``data`` within your ``extra`` clause::

     logger.error('There was some crazy error', exc_info=True, extra={